i2bc/dense/README.md

 > **2. Download the NR**
 >
 >DENSE follows three major steps summarised earlier.
-You can decide to follow the whole pipeline, or to start the software directly at the second step, if you already have your own list of TRGs.
-If you start at the beginning of the pipeline, you need to download the Refseq Non-redundant protein database  (NR).
+> You can decide to follow the whole pipeline, or to start the software directly at the second step, if you already have your own list of TRGs.
+>
+If you start at the beginning of the pipeline:
+> You need to download the Refseq Non-redundant protein database  (NR).
 The installation can take a couple of hours, but is necessary to assess the absence of homology of your genes candidate to any other known protein coding gene.
 >
 To download the NR, you can follow the pipeline of [this page](https://github.com/josuebarrera/GenEra/wiki/Setting-up-the-database(s))
 >